csev/tsugi-sakai/README.md

           <outputDirectory>/Users/csev/dev/sakai-scripts/apache-tomcat-8.0.23</outputDirectory>
         </configuration>
       </plugin>

-I wish there were a cleaner way to do this on the following mvn command, that would be preferable.
+I wish there were a cleaner way to do this on the following mvn command, that would be preferable - see https://jira.sakaiproject.org/browse/KNL-1361

 To compile tsugi-java-servlet and deploy into the running Sakai: